LORD OF LIFE LUTHERAN CHURCH

 Lenz Monument Company.

-The unit will be near the large cross located just outside the lower level main entrance of the church.
+The unit is near the large cross located just outside the lower level main entrance of the church.

-The columbarium will be made of mahogany colored granite.
-It will rest on a concrete surround.
-A sidewalk will connect the lower entrance to the unit.
+The columbarium is made of mahogany colored granite.
+It rests on a concrete surround.
+A sidewalk connects the lower entrance to the unit.

-The initial purchase will be a 32 niche unit.
+The initial purchase was a 32 niche unit.

 How many urns does a niche hold?